qdrant/landing_page/qdrant-landing/content/blog/insight-generation-platform-for-lifescience-corporation-hooman-sedghamiz-vector-space-talks-014.md

 4. **Cost-Effective Evaluation Models**: Discussion on employing smaller models for evaluation to reduce costs without compromising the depth of analysis, focusing on failure cases and root-cause assessments.
 5. **Tailored Evaluation Metrics**: Emphasis on the necessity of customizing evaluation criteria to suit specific use case requirements, including an exploration of the different metrics applicable to diverse scenarios.

-> Fun Fact: Sourabh discussed the use of Uptrend, an innovative API that provides scores and explanations for various data checks, facilitating logical and informed decision-making when evaluating AI models.
 >

 ## Show notes: